I tend to get nauseous / I’m prone to sea sickness.

 Departure Times Departs daily please call for departure times.
 Reservations are recommended.
 Call 239.263.4949 for Sunset Fishing departure times.
 Arrive 20-minutes prior to all departures.

-Any minors under the age of 16 must be accompanied by an adult at all times during excursions with Pure Florida.
+Any minors under the age of 16 must be accompanied by an adult at all times during excursions with Pure Florida. *Prices subject to change without notice.

 Can I bring my own fishing equipment?
 You’re welcome to bring your own fishing equipment if you want.
 However, our fishing gear is top of the line.
 We recommend you use our rods, reels, fishing line, bait, and hooks.